Steller sea lion: Foraging

 Steller sea lions are skilled and opportunistic marine predators, feeding on a wide range of fish and cephalopod species.
-Important diet components include walleye pollock, Atka mackerel, halibut, herring, capelin, flatfish Pacific cod, rockfish, sculpins, salmon, sand lance, and cephalopods such as various squid and octopus.
+Important diet components include walleye pollock, Atka mackerel, halibut, herring, capelin, flatfish Pacific cod, rockfish, sculpins, Pacific salmon, sand lance, and cephalopods such as various squid and octopus, as well as bivalves and gastropods.
 They seem to prefer schooling fish and forage primarily between intertidal zones and continental shelves.
 They usually aggregate in groups of up to twelve in areas of prey abundance.
 They are known to aggregate near fishing vessels, preying on bycatch discards.
 Most of the data on their foraging comes from data collected off the coast of Alaska; little is known of their foraging behavior elsewhere.

 The composition of the diet of Steller sea lions varies seasonally and geographically; as opportunistic predators, they concentrate on the locally most abundant prey species.
 In addition to their primary marine environment, they sometimes enter estuaries and feed on brackish-water fish such as sturgeon.
-Very occasionally, they have been known to prey on northern fur seals, harbor seals, and sea otter pups.
+Very occasionally, they have been known to prey on northern fur seals, ringed seals, harbor seals, and sea otter pups.
 Records suggest that the range of their prey species has broadened over time.